Yahilnytsia: History

 Industry increased over the following centuries.
 In 1904, a fire in the town razed twenty buildings and left fifty families homeless.
 In October 1914, Russian forces began occupation of Jagielnica as the front line pushed into the town for most of the war.
 In July 1917, Central Powers forces pushed through nearby Ternopil and broke through Russian trenches, forcing Russian troops in Jagielnica to retreat, ultimately allowing Austria-Hungary to capture and annex the town.
 Following the collapse of the Austro-Hungarian Empire in 1918, Jagielnica was part of the land proclaimed to be the new West Ukrainian People's Republic.
 In the subsequent wars, Jagielnica became the scene of the great Chortkiv offensive.
 Jagielnica became part of Poland once again following the Peace of Riga which ended the wars in 1921.
 In 1929, Jagielnica merged with numerous other towns in the area.
-During the Pacification of Ukrainians in Eastern Galicia in the 1930s, Ukrainians were banned from Jagielnica, now called Yahil'nytsya, in favor of allowing entry to Rusyns.
+During the Pacification of Ukrainians in Eastern Galicia in the 1930s, Ukrainians were banned from Jagielnica in favor of allowing entry to Rusyns.
 During this period, it was a crime to show Ukrainian pride in any way.
 In 1934, Yahil'nytsya's status as a town was revoked by the government.
 During World War II, the USSR secured control over Yahil'nytsya and murdered several prominent villagers through the NKVD.
 In 1939, residents of Yahil'nytsya fled over the Polish border to escape the Russians, forming the village of Jagielnica in remembrance.
-From July 6, 1941 to March 24, 1944, Yahil'nytsya was controlled by Nazi forces, many Jews were slaughtered.
+From July 6, 1941, to March 24, 1944, Yahil'nytsya was controlled by Nazi forces, many Jews were slaughtered.
 On November 27, 1942, more than 52 people from both Yahil'nytsya and nearby Chortkiv were executed for alleged cooperation with the Organization of Ukrainian Nationalists in what is now called the "Yahilnytsya tragedy".
 A memorial dedicated to this event was erected in 1992.
 The town experienced at least two mass shootings of Jewish prisoners.
 Yahil'nytsya returned to Communist control following the end of the war, and in 1948 more than 167 farms were forced to collectivize during the Three-Year Plan.

 Yahil'nytsya has been controlled by independent Ukraine since the collapse of the Soviet Union in 1991.